 Short box spreads are used as a tool to generate a potentially risk-free profit.
 The strategy is neutral and not dependent on any directional movement from the underlying asset.
 A short box spread attempts to exploit options mispricing and capitalize on overpriced spreads in the market.
 Box spreads rely on inefficiencies in option premium pricing.
 For example, for a short box spread to be profitable, a $10 wide spread between options would need to be sold for more than $10.

 Short box spreads have become increasingly difficult to execute with the computerization of financial markets.
 Investors also need to be aware of the risk of assignment before expiration.
 If an assignment occurs before expiration, the cost to hold the short position may exceed the available margin in the account, which would force the investor to exit the position immediately.
 This forced closure due to assignment could compromise the pricing to exit the position and result in a loss.
 For this reason, box spreads are not truly “risk-free.”
 One way to avoid this potential issue is to use short box spreads on cash-settled instruments like index funds.

-Short Box Spread Setup
+How to set up a Short Box Spread

 A short box spread has four components, and consists of selling a bull put spread and selling a bear call spread.
 The short spreads will have the same strike prices and expiration dates.
 The underlying stock will be centered inside the “box.”